Nexmo/station/_tabbed/getting-started/app-to-app-call/ios.md

 ## Receive incoming call

-When Jane calls Joe, Joe should be notified, so that Joe may decide to answer or reject the call.
+When Jane calls Joe, Joe should be notified, so that he can decide on answering or rejecting the call.

-This is done by implementing the optional `incomingCall:` method which is declared in the `NXMClientDelegate`.
+This is done by implementing the optional `client(_:didReceive:)` method which is declared in the `NXMClientDelegate`.

 ```tabbed_content
 source: '_tutorials_tabbed_content/client-sdk/get-started/in-app-voice/in-app-calling-ios/receive-call'